yuanqing/sketch-select-layers/README.md

   - Slice
   - Hotspot
   - Hidden
-- Filters the selected layers, or makes a new selection of layers on the current page if the selection is empty
+- Filters the selected layers, or creates a new selection of layers if the selection is empty

 ### Select Same